Update: ‘Design,’ ‘Interior,’ and ‘Features’ sections added and ‘Price & release date’ section updated.

 The idea behind the 4 was a sturdy car that could drive anywhere, one that is as hard as a denim weave.
 Renault Group should lock in similar parameters for the Renault 4 EV, reflected with simple and robust looks.
-It won’t need extra efforts to cover the maintenance aspect, as the electric powertrain would ensure that it is easy and cheap to run, just like the classic.
+It won’t need extra effort to cover the maintenance aspect, as the electric powertrain would ensure that it is easy and cheap to run, just like the classic.

 Akin to its predecessor, the Renault 4 EV would have a commercial application, opening up new avenues for the sales team.
-Renault could target the basic version towards ride-sharing and logistics firms.
+Renault could target the basic version toward ride-sharing and logistics firms.